- Be 18 years of age and eligible for Texas State Technical College admission; non probationary for grades.

-- Spring 2021 Cohort- Application dates 09/01/2020- 10//22/2020 at 5:00 pm.
+- Application dates will vary semester to semester.
+See portal for current dates.
 No late application will be accepted.Students not TSI complete will be required to take remedial courses while taking Vocational Nursing courses.
 Student must be TSI complete PRIOR to graduation.

 Complete financial aid application.
 (We recommend that you apply at least four months prior to registration.)
 If you are applying for federal financial aid, complete the "Free Application for Federal Student Aid" (FAFSA) for the Pell Grant and other financial aid and submit it to the federal processor.
 Complete the TSTC Harlingen Financial Aid Office Application and return it to the Financial Aid Office.
 Contact the Financial Aid Office for more information on other grants, scholarships, student loans or sponsoring agencies such as WIA or DARS.
 Veterans wanting to use their VA benefits should contact their local VA Certification Officer on campus.
 The "Free Application for Federal Student Aid" can be found at FAFSA

 In the Fall 2013 semester, the Texas Success Initiative (TSI) Assessment established new college readiness standards for incoming students.
 The TSI Assessment is designed to help determine if students are ready for college-level coursework in the general areas of Reading, Writing and Math.
 If the student does not meet testing requirements, the assessment will also help with student placement in courses that will aid in the preparation of student skills for college-level classes.
 For questions please call 956-364-4997 or /financialaid.

 - Prerequisite courses must be completed prior to program application: